gkide/xmake/docs/help.md

 ## XmakeGetInstallBinaries

-Get all the binary targets(executable, library) of `XmakeInstallHelper`
+Get all the binary targets(executable, library) of [XmakeInstallHelper](#xmakeinstallhelper)

+NOTE!
+This may not work if the `XmakeGetInstallBinaries` is not a sub-scope of the XmakeInstallHelper called.

 ``` cmake
 XmakeGetInstallBinaries(binaries)